vladak/fusebox/README.md

 The only struggle I had was powering the Feather.
 It turned out that both +V and -V outputs from the power supply have to be used.
 The +V connected to the USB input/output and -V connected to GND.
+Thus, the -V is connected to the Wago connector together with the GND from Feather and the '-' impluse contact from the power meter.

 <img src="img/power.JPG" alt="drawing" width="400"/>